 5 Plumbing Must-Dos Before Leaving for Vacation

 Summer getaway is a time for stress-free leisure.
-Plumbing Repair Sandy Springs GA suggests to verse yourself on how to look after your plumbing prior to packing your bags and you’ll enjoy yourself all the more knowing that your home plumbing system is safe while on vacation.
+We suggest to verse yourself on how to look after your plumbing prior to packing your bags and you’ll enjoy yourself all the more knowing that your home plumbing system is safe while on vacation.

 Turn down your water heater.
 Turn the knob on your gas water heater to the “pilot” of “vacation” setting.
 This will stop the burners from continually heating the whole tank of water while you aren’t there to use it.
 Electric water heaters can be turned off or set to a reduced temperature level, also.